happilyeverafter95/imdb-reviews-sentiment-analysis/README.md

 * Install all Python dependencies using `pip install -r requirements.txt`

-To train the model and output the SavedModel object, run `python -m model.train`.
+To train the model and output the SavedModel object, run `python -m classifier.train`.
 This will output the SavedModel files to `classifier/saved_models/1`.

 ## Serve the Model